lrenaud/greebles-desktop/doc/Manual.md

 * Find the fastest, best connected machine and designate it the server.
 Don't try and serve multiple machines over a 33.6kbps modem, it doesn't have the bandwidth
 * On the Server don't forget to click on Setup, choose the Level Difficulty (Normal is good) and click Save
 * Choose Host Network Game... on the Server
-* Enable ÔUnlimited lives'
+* Enable 'Unlimited lives'
-* Enable ÔLevels ends when 1 Players remain', or 2 Players if there are four or more Players playing
+* Enable 'Levels ends when 1 Players remain', or 2 Players if there are four or more Players playing
 * Click Start
 * Loudly announce the name of the Server.
 The name shows up at the bottom of the Network Setup screen between the Cancel and Play buttons
 * Clients now click Join Network Game... and enter the name or IP number of the Server